Markovian Embedding of Nonlinear Memory via Spectral Representation: Conclusions

 \section{Conclusions}

-We have described a Markovian embedding procedure for evolutionary equations with memory effects, which critically relied on the spectral representation of the memory kernel.
-We have explicitly shown the embedding procedure for two physical models, namely the one-dimensional walking droplet and the single-phase Stefan problem.
-In both cases, the memory kernel is a nonlinear function of the underlying state variable.
+We have described a Markovian embedding procedure for a class of evolutionary equations with memory effects, which critically relied on the exact spectral representation of the memory kernel.
+We have explicitly shown the embedding procedure for two physical models in Section~\ref{sec2}, namely the one-dimensional walking droplet and the single-phase Stefan problem.
+Notably, in both cases, the memory kernel is a nonlinear function of the underlying state variable and has an exact spectral representation.
+We have validated the resultant Markovian prescriptions for each model by reproducing known results of the respective underlying systems.

 Physical processes inherently follow Markovian dynamics when described adequately by all the driving state variables.
-The non-Markovian description of the evolution of an isolated state variable, such as in Eqs.~\eqref{eq:non_markovianSWD}, \eqref{eq:movingfront}, is often the result of ``integrating out" the effects of ``environment" comprising other state variables.
+The non-Markovian descriptions, such as in Eqs.~\eqref{eq:non_markovianSWD}, \eqref{eq:movingfront}, are often the result of isolating the dynamics of a state variable by ``integrating out" the effects of ``environment" comprising other state variables.
 While identifying these integrated physical variables may not always be feasible, our Markovian embedding procedure provides an alternative mathematical reconstruction of the Markovian dynamics.

 From a computational standpoint, a Markovian representation ensures that the numerical evolution of the corresponding time-discretized system incurs a time-independent cost.
 This is in contrast with the standard approaches for memory-dependent systems, where the computational cost grows with time.
-It is important to recognise that our Markovian embedding procedure comes at the cost of solving an additional local-in-time equation for the history function, which is an infinite-dimensional object.
-An accurate finite-dimensional approximation of the function depends on the behaviour of $H(k,t)$ in the spectral space.
-In this regard, the two model problems discussed here demonstrate the extreme scenarios: the Stefan problem required a higher-dimensional approximation of the history function, comprising thousands of spectral variables, while the walker problem allowed a lower-dimensional approximation, with only a few tens of spectral variables for an accurate representation of the history function.
+It is important to recognise that our Markovian embedding procedure comes at the cost of solving an additional local-in-time equation for the auxiliary history function $H(\cdot,t)$, which is an infinite-dimensional object.
+However, the associated computational cost is independent of time, and relies on the finite-dimensional reduction of the history function in the spectral space.
+An accurate finite-dimensional approximation depends on the behaviour of $H(\cdot,t)$ in the spectral space.
+In this regard, the two model problems that we have discussed demonstrate the extreme scenarios: the Stefan problem required a higher-dimensional approximation of the history function, comprising thousands of spectral variables, while the walker problem allowed a lower-dimensional approximation, with only a few tens of spectral variables for an accurate representation of the history function.